nisyakintanqumari/cnc-machine-abnormality-detection/README.md

 This project focuses on detecting abnormalities in CNC (Computer Numerical Control) machines using machine learning.
 We apply feature selection techniques using a correlation matrix to improve model performance in classifying abnormal vs. normal behavior.
 A machine learning project to detect abnormalities in CNC machines using feature selection and classification models.

+## 🧠 Project Overview

+The goal is to analyze sensor data from CNC machines and detect anomalies through correlation matrix-based feature selection and classification models.

 ## 🎯 Objectives

 - Detect abnormal patterns in CNC machine operation